Golden Bear of Zagreb

-The Golden Bear of Zagreb (Zlatni medvjed) was an annual figure skating competition held in Zagreb, Croatia.
+The Golden Bear of Zagreb (Zlatni medvjed) is an annual figure skating competition held in Zagreb, Croatia.
 Held since 1986, the event was organized by the Medveščak Figure Skating Club.
 It was originally a companion event to the Golden Spin of Zagreb, intended for junior- and novice-level skaters.
 In 2012, senior-level events were added.
 Medals were awarded in men's singles, women's singles, and pair skating.